FAQ

 How can I use Optimizely in my tech stack?

-Optimizely Rollouts is free to all users and all companies - feel free to download Rollouts and start using the flags today.
+Optimizely Rollouts is free to all users and all companies.
 You will see the basic Optimziely UI and can run one experiment at a time.
-If you would like to add more seats or MAUs, upgrade to the full functionality of Optimizely Feature Experimentation, or if you are interested in our client-side solution, Optimizely Web Experimentation, please reach out to discuss your requirements.
+If you would like to add more seats or MAUs, upgrade to the full functionality of Optimizely Feature Experimentation, or if you are interested in the client-side solution, Optimizely Web Experimentation, contact Optimizely to discuss your requirements.

-How is Rollouts different from the Rollouts Plus and Feature Experimentation plans?
+How is Rollouts different from other Feature Experimentation plans?

 Rollouts is the free plan for Optimizely Feature Experimentation intended for startups and teams looking to get started with feature flags and A/B tests.
-Rollouts and Rollouts Plus both come with a subset of Feature Experimentation features, including unlimited feature flags and controlled rollouts, and the ability to run one experiment at a time.
+Rollouts come with a subset of Feature Experimentation features, including unlimited feature flags and controlled rollouts, and the ability to run one experiment at a time.

-Teams ready to manage feature flags across more users and applications can upgrade to Rollouts Plus for paid access to additional collaborators and MAUs, tools for governance and security, technical email support, and unlimited Targeting Rules, Projects, and Change History.
+Teams ready to manage feature flags across more users and applications can upgrade to a paid plan to access additional collaborators and MAUs, tools for governance and security, technical email Support, and unlimited Targeting Rules, Projects, and Change History.

-Paid Optimizely Feature Experimentation plans, which remove the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.
-Compare Feature Experimentation plans.
+Paid Optimizely Feature Experimentation plans, which remove the one concurrent experiment limit, offer a more robust feature set along with best-in-class Support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.

 How many collaborators can I add to my account?

-In Optimizely Feature Experimentation, you can invite 20 collaborators, depending on your plan.
-We encourage you to invite the whole team to increase visibility, share results and insights and deepen experimentation across your working group.
+In Optimizely Feature Experimentation, how many collaborators you can add depends on your plan.
+Contact your Customer Support Manager for information.
+Optimizely encourages you to invite the whole team to increase visibility, share results and insights, and deepen experimentation across your working group.
 Optimizely offers permissions by role and additional integrated program management tools, so your team can collaborate more effectively.

 Performance